 “Simulation is an absolute requirement for the future,” he says.
 “We will be creating anatomical models of the liver and gall bladder so that surgeons can practice their skills, do flexible endoscopy training and become more proficient at screening for colon cancer.”

 The goal is simple: “When your doctors are better trained, you have better outcomes,” he says.

 And industry needs facilities like this, he adds.
 “Surgeons use tools.
 Tool users have to be trained on new tools in safe environments before they use them on people.
 There has to be a feedback loop between the tool user and the toolmaker.
 That iterative feedback loop has to exist in order to continue innovation.
-UB RISE can deliver it, allowing all the components — research, innovation, simulation and education — to work in synchrony for mutual benefit.”
+UB RIS2E can deliver it, allowing all the components — research, innovation, simulation and education — to work in synchrony for mutual benefit.”

-UB RISE features four simulated operating rooms designed to support surgical procedure simulations; 17 surgical tables for prosection (cadaver dissection) and method development; 21 computer workstations in the surgical skills area for research, teaching and simulations; a 3-D printing facility; a facility for engineering and structural scientists to collaborate; and a fully equipped structural science visualization room that includes a 12-foot, high-resolution touchscreen monitor, full videoconferencing equipment and software for working with human structural data.
+UB RIS2E features four simulated operating rooms designed to support surgical procedure simulations; 17 surgical tables for prosection (cadaver dissection) and method development; 21 computer workstations in the surgical skills area for research, teaching and simulations; a 3-D printing facility; a facility for engineering and structural scientists to collaborate; and a fully equipped structural science visualization room that includes a 12-foot, high-resolution touchscreen monitor, full videoconferencing equipment and software for working with human structural data.